jjeanius/rails_project_sales_commission_application/spec.md

     sales migration table has attribute other than the foreign keys

 - [x] Include reasonable validations for simple model objects:
+  Here are the validations for the three models:

     1. class Employee < ApplicationRecord
         validates_uniqueness_of :email, presence: true